1996 PC Games

 - 3D texture-mapping and Gouraud-shading

-- Bilinear interpolation, MIP-mapping, Z-buffering, perspective-correction
+- Bi-linear interpolation, MIP-mapping, Z-buffering, perspective-correction

 - In-game toggleable/configurable Anti-aliasing

-- 16-bit high-color (65,536 colors): only in high-res
+- 16-bit hi-color (65,536 colors): only in hi-res

 - FMV cinematization via CD-ROM